Slate Implementation Phases

 2. Fundamentals of Slate

-The power of Slate is expressed through automated, data-driven operations.
-The more effectively you can use record data in queries and rules, the more efficient your new database operations will be.
-Often, using Slate functionality establishes new and more effective ways to carry out business operations, such as prospect communication and data transfer to the SIS."
+A catalogue of your current data requirements is essential.
+The power of Slate is rooted in automated, data-driven operations.
+How you carry out many business operations will likely change once you transition to Slate; however, the more effectively you can use record data in queries and rules, the more efficient your new database operations will be.

-When auditing, ask your team and stakeholders the following questions about stored data points:
+When auditing your current processes, ask your team and stakeholders the following questions about necessary data points: